 - Should it perhaps meet a selection from priority 1 and 2?

-question: for IVR services, how extensive or complex is the content and functionality?
+Question: How extensive or complex is the content and functionality?

-For more information about the importance of the context of use, see what is accessibility?.
+For more information about the importance of the context of use, see What is Accessibility?.

 When you write accessibility requirements into an RFT or a design brief, you should carry out the following five steps.

 Step 1.
 Scope the accessibility requirements for the project.

 The procedure for doing this is explained in the Scope accessibility requirements task.
 If you are unsure about the level of accessibility that should be demanded, it can be useful to include suppliers in the scoping exercise.
 Suppliers are often aware of issues which affect feasibility and timescales.

 The scoping exercise will result in a list of the specific NDA guidelines the design should meet.

 Step 2.
 Write these requirements into the RFT, giving them a weighting.